-Attribution Factors Option A: The following MTWG Members (CodeCycle, Jay Luboff Consulting LLC…) support this option.
+Option A: Addition of MTI Related Factors Now

 Current C&S Impact Evaluation methodologies focus solely on the code advocacy efforts that occur once a given efficiency measure is sufficiently evolved to be ready for potential regulatory inclusion.
 Decision 19-12-021 extended the scope of ratepayer funded activities that should be credited for C&S savings to include Market Transformation activities.
 “Thus, for any MTI that is proposed to lead to a code or standard, even if such a code or standard advocacy activity is already wholly or partially addressing a market touched by the new MTI, the codes and standards activity, both costs and benefits, should be included in the cost-effectiveness calculation.” (pg.
 69)

 An implication of D.19-12-021 suggests that the Attribution Factors used to evaluate C&S influence should be expanded beyond the 3 existing Attribution Factors that focus on Code Advocacy.
 That expansion should include new factors that address the contributions of Market Transformation efforts.
 Those efforts occur largely before the commencement of Code Advocacy efforts.